 How Does AAFE Botox Training Compare to Industry Standards?

-Item | Industry Standard for Botox and Filler Training for Physicians and Nurses | AAFE (facialesthetics.org) Botox and Filler Training |
+| Item | Ideals for Botox and Filler Training for Physicians and Nurses | AAFE (facialesthetics.org) Botox and Filler Training |

-Faculty | Independent MD or NP with at least 10 years experience and licensed in the state they teach.
+| Faculty | Independent MD or NP with at least 10 years experience and licensed in the state they teach.
 The faculty must hold rank and be legal to supervise everyone they teach in the course. | 45 faculty are listed as “Dr.” and upon further research, 44 of them are Dentists.
 For non-dental classes the majority of the faculty appear to be employed nurses with limited (<5 years) experience and/or recent graduates of their own training classes who work in AAFE-branded clinics.
 Since the faculty teaching each date is not listed, one cannot check qualifications and licensure. |

-Accreditation | CME-accreditation for MD, DO, NP, PA, RN.
+| Accreditation | CME-accreditation for MD, DO, NP, PA, RN.
 CME joint sponsor named and independently verifiable online. | CME-accreditation for Dentists.
 CME-accreditation for medical and nursing professionals not readily verifiable online through the listed joint sponsor. |

-Class Size | Maximum 5 participants | 8–20+ participants common.
-Photos of classes often have more. |
+| Class Size | Maximum 5 participants | 8–20+ participants common.
+Photos of classes often have more.
+No cap on class size listed online. |

-Cost and Payment Options | Complete but reasonably priced but less than $3,000.
-Pay-over-time options. | $3,594 with no pay-over-time options when adding to cart and reserving a class. |
+| Cost and Payment Options | Complete but reasonably priced but less than $3,000.
+Pay-over-time options. | $3,297 with no pay-over-time options when adding to cart and reserving a class. |

-Hands-On Practice | Guaranteed product available for hands-on use under direct supervision by a faculty member who legally supervises the treatment.
+| Hands-On Practice | Guaranteed product available for hands-on use under direct supervision by a faculty member who legally supervises the treatment.
 At least 30 minutes of dedicated one-on-one hands-on per attendee. | Product is included in tuition for level 1 training.
-Calculations based on class sizes shown online could reduce the amount of hands-on contact time to well under 10 minutes per attendee, raising the possibility of unsupervised injection since there is not enough time to train this many people in toxin and fillers in one day. |
+Calculations based on class sizes shown in photos online and in social media could reduce the amount of hands-on contact time to well under 10 minutes per attendee.
+Since they do not list faculty present at each training, it is impossible to know how many supervising providers are at each training date. |

-Memberships and “Advanced Courses” | No paid memberships are needed or required.
+| Memberships and “Advanced Courses” | No paid memberships are needed or required.
 No renewals required.
 No advanced or higher-level training needed.
 No selling or pushing titles and certification “levels” that have no universally accepted meaning. | Emphasis on purchasing memberships and implying that certification must be renewed to continue practicing legally.
 Three levels of toxin and filler courses which cannot be taken in the same weekend or city, requiring a total cost over $10,000 and a minimum of 3 weekends of travel.
-Use of terms like “Master” is outside some professional codes of ethics. |
+Use of terms like “Master” does not have any legal status and is not a “Master’s degree”. |

-AAFE is an abbreviation for the “American Academy of Facial Esthetics” which can be found at the website facialesthetitics.org.
+the “American Academy of Facial Esthetics” which can be found at the website facialesthetitics.org.

 What is AAFE (facialesthetics.org)?